bahrmichael/eve-pos-taxer/README.md

 * MongoDB (3.2.6 or newer)
 * Docker (1.12.3 or newer)
 * DockerCompose (1.8.1 or newer)
-* Python 2.7, pymongo, requests (both only needed for the scripts in the folder scripts)
+* Python 2.7, pymongo, requests (both only needed for the load and build scripts)

 ### Environment variables